Leon Roberts: Career

 Roberts was born in Vicksburg, Michigan, and graduated from Portage Northern High School, where he played baseball, football, basketball and ran track.
 He attended the University of Michigan, originally recruited to play football by coach Bo Schembechler.
 He played three years of college baseball and college basketball for the Michigan Wolverines.

 Roberts was drafted by the Detroit Tigers in the 10th round (236th overall) of the 1972 Major League Baseball draft.
 He made his major league debut on September 3, 1974, going 0-for-5 in a 5–4 win over the Cleveland Indians.
 Roberts eventually earned the dubious honor of replacing Al Kaline in right field for the Tigers.

 Roberts was dealt along with Terry Humphrey, Gene Pentz and Mark Lemongello from the Tigers to the Houston Astros for Milt May, Dave Roberts and Jim Crawford on December 6, 1975.
 With the Mariners needing a right-handed power-hitting outfielder and the Astros more speed and infield depth, he was sent to Seattle for Jimmy Sexton two years later on December 5, 1977.

 Roberts' most productive season came in 1978, when he led the Mariners with a .301 batting average (sixth in the American League), and set career-highs with 22 home runs and 92 RBI in 134 games.
-On Opening Day, he belted a grand slam off Minnesota Twins pitcher Geoff Zahn.

 On December 18, 1980, Roberts was traded along with Willie Horton, Rick Honeycutt, Mario Mendoza and Larry Cox from the Mariners to the Texas Rangers for Richie Zisk, Jerry Don Gleaton, Rick Auerbach, Ken Clay, Brian Allard and minor-league right-handed pitcher Steve Finch in an 11-player blockbuster deal.